see-also-studio/make-website/src/activities/example-2.md

 title: Story Garden Activity Packs
 layout: layouts/activity.njk
 permalink: activities/{{ title | slug }}/
-description: A DIY at home pack with activities to keep keep children and their families busy.
-The pack includes a printed booklet with activities from Global Generation and students from CSM.
+description: ""
 filterTags:
   - Clay
   - Materials
 activityMeta:
+  - heading: About
+    content: A DIY at home pack with activities to keep keep children and their families busy.
+The pack includes a printed booklet with activities from Global Generation and students from CSM.
   - heading: Participants
     content: |-
       * Children and their families age 5 +